oveddan/blog/content/posts/electronic-rituals/surveillamancy/index.md

 {{< image src="images/waiting" >}}

 Finally, the user sees a picture captured from the camera and an interpretation of meaning derived from the picture's contents.
+Artificial intelligence is used to determine what is in the photo.

+{{< image src="images/results" >}}

+## What makes it an 'omancy?'

+As we learned in class, the general characteristic of an 'omancy' or prophecy is `if x then y`.
+The prediction/prophecy should be based on something discreet, even if the connection between them is nonsensical.

+In the case of surveillamancy, the `x` in `if x` is both the viewer's choice in which type of camera, and the contents that exist in the photo.
+AI's interpretation of the contents and the connection with a meaning are the `y`.

 ## How does it work?